 It is well understood that serious injuries typically attract large compensation payouts, but do you need to go to court, and what is the best way to win your case?
 Ross Inglis from personal injury law firm Ryan Carlisle Thomas explains what you need to know.

 We approach negotiations with WorkCover and their agents as if we were going to court, using the best barristers who have years of experience, and with a clear picture in mind of the compensation range we want to secure on your behalf.

 Most of our claims are settled long before going to court.
 If we do not get a fair settlement, only then do we go to court.
 That’s why our approach – tested for some 45 years and in more than 70,000 WorkCover cases – works.

 Accredited Personal Injury Law Specialist - a leader in our field

 We are recognised by the Law Institute of Victoria as having accredited personal injury law specialists on staff.
 This is the highest professional level of recognition and accreditation within the legal profession and marks us a leader in our field.

-- a minimum of five years full-time practice experience and a minimum of three years experience in their area of specialisation
+- a minimum of five years' full-time practical experience and a minimum of three years' experience in their area of specialisation

 - high degree of professional development